-- Develop a robust, comprehensive specimen identifier system in collaboration with other international data aggregators and providers.
-This will enable transparent and uncomplicated integration of biodiversity data with other data sources while facilitating the attribution of collections' role in discovery and policy and promoting transparency for broader issues involving multiple stakeholders (e.g., access and benefit-sharing). - Create an authoritative, comprehensive, and self-updateable index of U.S. collections institutions (similar to Index Herbariorum for global herbaria) with structured metadata to describe their holdings as a first step toward expediting the discovery of undigitized collections and revealing these to the research community. - Continue digitization of existing material focused on underrepresented taxa (e.g., those in entomology and paleontology) and including specimens held in small regional, personal, and individual researcher based collections.
-Additional efforts need to include improvement of previously digitized specimen data by imaging specimens, completing skeletal records, and augmenting data with georeferencing. - Develop new protocols for the collection and accession of data-rich samples that provide greater context for understanding the biotic and abiotic interactions of organisms and create comprehensive datasets for research and education. - Develop data access tools designed to maximize the educational potential of collections and collections-based data to inspire interest in the natural world and enable a diverse, digitally fluent workforce, and allow citizen scientists to contribute meaningfully to documenting Earth's biodiversity. - Support enhanced training of professionals for interdisciplinary work in biodiversity, data science, and informatics.
-Emphasize skills needed to work collaboratively in interdisciplinary teams and other soft skills related to communication, creativity, and critical thinking as these skills are paramount to conducting transformative science, communicating research, and cultivating and leveraging relationships with new research and user communities. - Continue the support of a coordinating center for the management of the nation's biodiversity data store and oversee the transition of the national collections database into an extended specimen network.
+- Determine the primary specimen-based needs of researchers to develop the primary requirements for the ESN, including enhanced curation practice. - Develop a robust, comprehensive specimen identifier system in collaboration with other international data aggregators and providers to enable transparent and uncomplicated integration of biodiversity data with other data sources while

+- facilitating the attribution of collections' role in discovery and policy and promoting transparency for broader issues involving multiple stakeholders (e.g., access and benefit-sharing). - Create an authoritative, comprehensive, and self-updateable index of U.S. collections institutions (similar to Index Herbariorum for global herbaria) with structured metadata to describe their holdings as a first step toward expediting the discovery of undigitized collections and revealing these to the research community. - Continue digitization of existing material focused on underrepresented taxa (e.g., those in entomology and paleontology) and including incorporation of specimens held in small regional, personal, and individual researcher-based collections.
+Additional efforts need to include improvement of previously digitized specimen data by imaging specimens, completing skeletal records, and augmenting data with georeferencing. - Develop new protocols for the collection and accession of data-rich samples that provide greater context for understanding the biotic and abiotic interactions of organisms and create comprehensive datasets for research and education. - Develop data access tools designed to maximize the educational potential of collections and collections-based data to inspire interest in the natural world and enable a diverse, digitally fluent workforce, and allow citizen scientists to contribute meaningfully to documenting Earth's biodiversity. - Champion broad scale adoption of core biodiversity data literacy skills and competencies in k-12 and undergraduate curricula to foster a biodiversity savvy future workforce, engage new end-users in novel uses of ESN data, and sustain and promote careers advancing collections science, biodiversity research, and data literacy. - Support enhanced training of emerging and established professionals for interdisciplinary work in biodiversity, data science, and informatics.
+Emphasize skills needed to work collaboratively in interdisciplinary teams and other soft skills related to communication, creativity, and critical thinking as these skills are paramount to conducting transformative science, communicating research, and cultivating and leveraging relationships with new research and user communities.

-VI.
+VII.
 The Extended Specimen Agenda and the National Science Foundation's 10 Big Ideas